 However, the difficulties encountered by students in speaking, if not overcome, constitute an obstacle to their education.
 In fact, they affect the ability to organize, develop and communicate reasoning.

-This article aims to illustrate the importance of developing speaking skills in second language learning and to provide some suggestions on how to encourage students to speak more in class.
+This article aims to illustrate the importance of developing speaking skills in second language learning and to provide some suggestions on how to encourage students to speak more in language classes.

 The paradox of speaking a foreign language